-As a bicyclist you may be one of those 21 million people who want to commute back and forth by bike to work but wonder, “How can I get my employer to install bike parking so that I have the piece of mind needed to commute by bike on a regular basis?”
+In order to get people riding, people need the peace of mind knowing that their bike will be there waiting for them upon leaving their destination.
+As someone who wants to bike to work or around town, you may wonder “How can I get my employer to install bike parking so that I have the peace of mind needed to commute by bike on a regular basis?”

 One of the best and most direct ways is simply to ask—believe it or not employers are usually open to employee suggestions.
-This can be done by either dropping them a note like the one below, or just sitting down and talking with them.
+Request bike parking by either dropping them a note like the one below, or just sitting down and talking with them.

 Rally the Troops

 For a stronger argument, you may want to do some research within your company to find out if other employees will support your cause—there’s power in numbers.
 You may even want to develop a locker user waiting list.
 One or two requests usually aren’t enough to prompt executives to take action, but if you get enough people to express their support, they may at least consider it.

 Highlight Bike Commuting’s Cost Effectiveness

 Bicycling is the least expensive mode of transportation.
 Each and every car parking space costs the employer, on average, $10,000 in design, construction, maintenance, property taxes, and site insurance.
 Nine CycleSafe bike lockers can fit into one car parking space—enough parking to hold eighteen bikes!
 What’s more, some areas offer tax breaks, and recent legislation allows for as much as 95% of bicycle or pedestrian projects to be federally funded!

 Riding a bike also improves the health and fitness of employees and reduces stress.
 Health insurance rates may be significantly reduced with healthier employees, bicycling employees average fewer medical expenses, live on average two years longer and miss work 15% less.
 Check out these two articles:

 - New Research Indicates Cycling To Work Has Extraordinary Health Benefits

 - Bike to Work Day, Employer FAQs